ibmresilient/resilient-community-apps/fn_mcafee_tie/README.md

 <!--
   List the Key Features of the Integration
 -->
-* Search for Hashes in McAfee ePO/TIE
+* Search for hashes in McAfee TIE
-* Set tags on McAfee TIE systems
 * Set file reputation trust levels on file hashes

 ---